-Word On Heath provides a highly valued, free editorial service through our weekly radio series (now in its 21st year), via a network of 91 not-for-profit, professionally ran, volunteer led, licensed community radio stations which reaches well over 6.5 million people every week, supported by this website and our social media presence.
+Word On Heath is an editorially independent weekly radio series (now in its 21st year) broadcast by a network of over 80, not-for-profit, professionally ran, volunteer-led, radio stations reaching well over 2 million people each week.

 Paul has been a media professional for over 25 years - as an actor, campaigner, PR, broadcaster and journalist.
 Alongside his weekly, 'Word On Health' radio reports that he's written, presented and co-produced since the late 1990's he is lead corporate coach and media trainer with One On One Training Limited.

 Bernadette trained as a print journalist in Manchester before working as a reporter, producer and presenter at Key 103, the North West's premier radio station.